paperos-labs/paperos-docs/content/workflows.md

 Prepopulate a new workflow instance:

-1. See the _Resources_ section to create the resources that will be referenced here.
+1. See the _Records_ section to create the resources that will be referenced here.
 2. List those resources when opening a workflow to make them available for autofill.

 TODO: create slug for library item